Learn more about challenges here!

 For a fun challenge try to directly convert your code from one language to another (e.g. Python code into Java), it will give you a good idea of the fundamental differences between two programming languages of your choice.

 Sometimes there can be a big leap in difficulty between the basic challenge and the intermediate challenge.
-Remember that the challenges lead on from each other, so if you are stuck on the intermediate challenge go back and perfect the basic version and then attempt the intermediate version again.
+Interviewers will often ask a follow-up question or two so that the interviewee will be pushed further, needing to refine, improve upon, or completely reshape their initial solution.
+Given that the challenges lead on from each other in this way, if you are stuck on the intermediate challenge try to go back and perfect the basic version before attempting the intermediate version again.

 If you get stuck try looking at other peoples submissions to give you an idea of how it's done, and then create your own version (don't forget to tag (@) the people who helped you reach your solution, they will appreciate knowing that they've helped!).